Best Walking Shoe Frequently Asked Questions

 A: An overpronator is someone whose feet roll inward too much as they strike the ground.

-provides a great explanation of overpronation.
+The Sports Injury Clinic provides a great explanation of overpronation.
 When the feet roll inward when walking, there is excessive stress put on the inner area of the foot, which can cause pain in your feet, ankles, knees and shins.
 It can also lead to many injures, such as Plantar Fasciits and shin splints.

-Therefore, it is very important to wear a supportive shoe that helps prevent your feet from rolling in.
-A stability shoe is a great option.
 However, if you have severe overpronation, you may need to wear a motion control shoe, which offers the most support and possibly, wear orthotic insoles as well.

 The best way to determine your degree of overpronation is to visit a podiatrist or an athletic shoe store that has the technology to analyze your feet and how you walk.
 Always buy your shoes from a store with a good exchange policy.
 The store should let you wear the shoes for a few weeks and exchange them if they aren't the best fit.